davjd98/jindavid/content/authors/admin/_index.md

 education:
   courses:
-  - course: BS in Engineering and Applied Science
+  - course: BS in Information and Data Science
     institution: California Institute of Technology
     year: 2020-Now
   - course: BA in Physics